microlinkhq/unavatar/public/README.md

 e.g., https://unavatar.io/github/37t?fallback=https://avatars.githubusercontent.com/u/66378906?v=4

+Passing `fallback=transparent` will return a transparent, base64 encoded 1x1 pixel GIF.
+This can be useful when you want to use your own background colour or image as a fallback.

 You can pass `fallback=false` for explicitly disable this behavior.
 In that case, a *404 Not Found* HTTP status code will returned when is not possible to get the user avatar.

 ### JSON